MdTanwer/finalproject/frontend/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+## Routing Overview

+Routing is handled by `react-router-dom`:

+- `/` – Dashboard (with MainLayout)
+- `/tables` – Table Management (with MainLayout)
+- `/orders` – Order Management (with MainLayout)
+- `/order-menu` – Mobile Menu (standalone, no MainLayout)
+- `/mobile-checkout` – Mobile Checkout (standalone, no MainLayout)

+> **Note:** The `/order-menu` and `/mobile-checkout` routes are **designed exclusively for mobile devices**.
+They are not optimized for laptop or tablet screens, and the layout or functionality may not display correctly on larger devices.

+The `MainLayout` wraps the main admin/management pages, providing a consistent header and sidebar.
+Mobile routes are standalone for a cleaner mobile experience.